 Of all of the sole compounds that we tested, we think Vibram offers the best all-around traction.
-The SlipNot rubber sole on the 2FO Cliplite also provides good traction but doesn't handle mud or wet rocks nearly as well.
+The SlipNot rubber sole on the 2FO Roost also provides good traction but doesn't handle mud or wet rocks quite as well.
 After just a few hike-a-bikes, it became clear that the beefy-soled Rime 2.0 is the best choice for rugged terrain.

 When we pulled out the ever-trusty kitchen scale our test pair of Rime 2.0's weighed in at 419 grams per shoe without cleats installed.
 Specialized's claimed weight for this model is 384 grams for a size 42, so it makes sense that our size 44.5 test pair would have a few grams of added heft.
 For a shoe intended for rugged backcountry expeditions, the Rime 2.0 is incredibly light.
 Weighing just 40-50 grams more than some of the lightest XC shoes in our test makes these a viable choice for the most weight-conscious adventurers out there.

-Interestingly, Specialized lists a higher claimed weight for the Rime 2.0 than the 2FO Cliplite, but our test models told the opposite story.
-Our Rime 2.0 test pair came in seven grams lighter than our 2FOs.
-We assume there's a bit of manufacturing variation and small weight differences from pair to pair that can account for the difference.
-Still, we were pleasantly surprised to see that the Rime 2.0 was lighter despite the beefier sole and the laces.
+We were pleasantly surprised to see that the Rime 2.0 was so light despite the beefier sole and the laces.
 Gear weight becomes a primary concern on extended backcountry trips, and often riders have to sacrifice sturdiness for energy savings, but the Rime 2.0 doesn't force you to compromise.

 As is the case with most Specialized products these days, the Rime 2.0 is a well-constructed and durable shoe.
 After weeks of laying down the miles in our test pair, we couldn't find any overt signs of wear on them, and we rated their durability accordingly.
 The heavy-duty sole and toe box should span the test of time and keep your foot protected in the process.